 The trachea (windpipe) is the airway that leads from your larynx (voice box) to your bronchi, which lead to your lungs.
-Although tumors developing in the trachea (primary tracheal tumors) and the bronchi are extremely rare, The Mount Sinai Health System has experience in surgically treating and removing these tumors.
+Although tumors developing in the trachea (primary tracheal tumors) and the bronchi are extremely rare, Mount Sinai has experience in surgically treating and removing these tumors.

 Some tracheal and bronchial tumors occur as the result of cancer spreading (metastasizing) to the trachea or bronchi.
 This is called metastatic disease.
 Although malignant (cancerous) tracheal tumors are more common in adults, they are often benign when found in children.

 The most common types of malignant tracheal and bronchial tumors are:

 - Squamous cell carcinoma.
 This is the most common type of tracheal tumor.
 It is a fast-growing cancer that usually arises in the lower portion of the trachea.
 Squamous cell carcinoma often penetrates the mucosal lining of the airway as it grows.
 This can cause ulceration and bleeding in the trachea.
 Squamous cell carcinoma is more common in men than in women.
 Smoking is the main risk factor for this type of cancer.

 - Adenoid cystic carcinoma.
 Unlike squamous cell carcinoma, adenoid cystic carcinoma is less likely to penetrate the mucosal lining of the trachea.
 However, these slow-growing tumors eventually close off the airway as they progress.
 Adenoid cystic carcinomas are found in equal numbers among men and women between the ages of 40 and 60.
 Smoking is not a risk factor for this type of cancer.